bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 Bounties awarded for this project:

-* Feb 25 2018 - [Rob Hitchens](https://github.com/rob-Hitchens) submitted a [set of performance and readability improvements](https://github.com/bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/pull/1) to this library.
+* Feb 25 2018 - [Rob Hitchens](https://github.com/rob-Hitchens) submitted a [set of performance and readability improvements](https://github.com/bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/pull/1) to this library and has been awarded [5 ETH](https://etherscan.io/tx/0xdaeef0feb190cd19220d5e7a88d64348c05d9fe146ba4c43fc784261697c4a88).

 <br />